wbzyl/nosql-tutorial/lib/views/instalacja.markdown

     :::ini ~/.node/etc/couchdb/local.ini
     [httpd]
-    port = XXXX             # numer zostanie przydzielony na pierwszych zajęciach bind_address = 0.0.0.0
+    ; numery portów zostaną rozdysponowane na pierwszych zajęciach port = XXXX
+    bind_address = 0.0.0.0
     ; ???
-    ; To enable Virtual Hosts in CouchDB, add a vhost = path directive.
-All requests to ; the Virual Host will be redirected to the path.
-In the example below all requests ; to http://example.com:5984/ are redirected to /database.
+    ; To enable Virtual Hosts in CouchDB,
+    ; add a vhost = path directive.
+All requests to
+    ; the Virual Host will be redirected to the path.
+    ; In the example below all requests to
+    ; http://example.com:5984/ are redirected to /database.
     [vhosts]
     127.0.0.1:4000 = /database/